 Respondents said wait times, staff knowledge, and convenience are the most important areas where banks must enhance their services.
 We found that:

 67% of consumers want banks to reduce time spent waiting in lines.

 69% of consumers want staff to increase their knowledge of products and services.

 70% of consumers want more convenient locations to bank.

 When banks create great customer experiences, they’ll achieve more loyalty and foot traffic.

 Customers’ experiences with banks used to be universal, but they now want tailored approaches for their banking needs.

 Consumers expect to open loans online, and complete transactions in-branch, and they want to make appointments at the most convenient times for them to open new accounts or obtain lines of credit.
 They want to attend in-branch events to learn more about products and services and build relationships.
-Online booking solutions enable banks to manage all of these omnichannel interactions effortlessly.
+Online booking solutions enable institutions and companies to manage all of these omnichannel banking interactions effortlessly.